Mohammadpur Thana: Demographics

-According to the 2011 Bangladesh census, Mohammadpur Thana had 75,546 households and a population of 355,843, 100% of whom lived in urban areas.
-7.3% of the population was under the age of 5.
-The literacy rate (age 7 and over) was 73.5%, compared to the national average of 51.8%.
+According to 2011 Census of Bangladesh, Mohammadpur Thana has a population of 355,843 with average household size of 4.4 members, and an average literacy rate of 73.5% vs national average of 51.8% literacy.

 Points of interest

 Residential blocks

-One of the largest apartment blocks in the capital, Japan Garden City is a part of the neighbourhood.
-Other well-known blocks include the Pisciculture Housing Society, Mohammadia Housing Society, Baitul Aman Housing Society, Chad Miah Housing, Probal Housing and a number of residential areas, which have all grown substantially.
-This has resulted in a real estate construction boom accompanied with markets and shopping complexes.
+Japan Garden City, a big gated community is a part of the neighbourhood.
+Other well-known blocks include the Pisciculture Housing Society, Mohammadia Housing Society, Baitul Aman Housing Society, Chad Miah Housing, Probal Housing, Tajmahal road and a number of residential areas, which have all grown substantially.
+This has resulted in a real estate construction boom accompanied by markets and shopping complexes.

 Kaderabad Housing is a large housing complex near Mohammadpur Bus Stand.
 The housing is well organized and has a college and school inside.
 A large apartment block developed by Assurance and Sara Builders sits near the complex.
-It is nearby the Main bus stand of Mohammadpur bus stand and Martyred Intellectuals Memorial.
+It is near the main bus stand of the Mohammadpur and the Martyred Intellectuals Memorial.

+Residential neighbourhoods like Lalmatia and Bosilla, which has recently undergone rapid modernisation and urbanisation is also a part of the Mohammadpur Thana.

+Mohammadpur, initially planned as a residential area, has experienced a significant shift towards commercial development since the 2000s.
+This transformation has led to the establishment of numerous chain stores, local shops, and a growing number of small to mid-sized shopping malls.

 Geneva camp

-The Geneva Camp for "Stranded Pakistanis" (mostly from the Indian state of Bihar and other parts of India who migrated to the then East Pakistan during the Partition of 1947) is in Mohammadpur.
-Pakistanis have been living there since the end of the 1971 War of Liberation.
+The Geneva Camp for "Biharis" (mostly from the Indian state of Bihar and other parts of India who migrated to the then East Pakistan during the Partition of 1947) is in Mohammadpur.
+Biharis have been living there since the end of the 1971 War of Liberation.